-The investment strategy further promotes environmental and social characteristics by the integration of the fund's exclusions and inclusion criteria.
+The investment strategy further promotes environmental and social characteristics by the integration of the fund's exclusions .
 The fund engages as part of its investment strategy with issuers on material sustainability topics if considered necessary.
+The fund votes on environmental and/or social proposals in accordance with the Active Ownership Policy of Danske Invest Management A/S.